Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Time averaged bounds and how they lead to Mean Free Path Inequalities and the Ioffe-Regel limits

 with $\hat{\rho}$ a general density matrix (that includes that of a thermal system that we largely focused on thus far in the current work).
 As emphasized earlier, when $\hat{\rho} = \rho_{\Lambda}$, this inequality becomes that of Eq. (\ref{eq:AB}).
 We will now consider another density matrix $\hat{\rho} \equiv \rho_{\tau} \equiv \frac{1}{\tau} \int_{0}^{\tau} d t^{\prime} \mathcal{U}\left(t^{\prime}\right) \rho_{\Lambda} \mathcal{U}^{\dagger}\left(t^{\prime}\right)$ with the evolution operator $\mathcal{U}\left(t^{\prime}\right)=e^{-i H_{\Lambda} t^{\prime} / \hbar}$.
 For any operator $W$, the trace

-yields the average of the expectation value (as computed with $\rho_{\Lambda}$) of the Heisenberg picture operator $W^{H}$ over the time interval $[0, \tau]$.
+yields the average of the expectation value (as computed with $\rho_{\Lambda}$) of the Heisenberg picture operator$W^{H}$ over the time interval $[0, \tau]$.
 Plugging everything back into Eq. (\ref{general}),

-Eq. (\ref{general-t-average}) holds for all averaging times $\tau$ and {\it is free of any assumptions}.
+Eq. (\ref{general-t-average}) holds for all averaging times $\tau$ and is free of any assumptions.
 Previously, we discussed the $\tau \rightarrow \infty$ limit associated with thermal averages in ergodic systems.

 We next consider what occurs when {\it well-defined particles (or quasiparticles) exist} and that these scatter after a mean-free path $\ell_{m . f . p .}$ and concomitant mean-free time $\tau$.
 We will set $A^{H}$ and $B^{H}$ to be the conjugate and dual position and momentum of a particle undergoing collisions with such mean-free path parameters.
-For rectilinear motion between mean-free collisions,
+Doing so, we find that Eq. (\ref{general-t-average}) implies that for rectilinear motion between mean-free collisions,